MODM coordination of clinical studies

 CAREER OPPORTUNITIES

-ARC, ARC MANAGER I CLINICAL STUDIES COORDINATOR I CLINICAL STUDIES MANAGER I CLINICAL PROJECTS MANAGER
+ARC, ARC MANAGER I CLINICAL TRIAL COORDINATOR I CLINICAL TRIAL MANAGER I CLINICAL PROJECT MANAGER

-Video: interview with a student from both 6th year pharmacy and M2 Clinical Operations Management student as part of INSIDE IS ISMA
+Video: interview with a student in both sixth-year pharmacy student and an M2 Clinical Operations Management student as part of INSIDE IS ISMA

-TU PAM1AXET: THERAPEUTIC APPROACHES - PHARMACOKINETICS - PEC
+TU : THERAPEUTIC AXES – PHARMACOKINETICS – PEC

-Number of ECTS = 5 - Responsible for TU : Patrice Ravel
+Number of ECTS credits = 5 – TU coordinator TU Patrice Ravel

 Objectives